 Part of our OBT series of articles.

-We took a detour in our trip around the world to attend a Goble family reunion in Sussex.
+Our roving retirement around the world trip took a detour to attend a Goble family reunion in Sussex.
 That gave us time to visit Windsor Castle and Cornwall.
 You might ask, “why Cornwall?”
 The answer is:

 - We watch a lot of British TV shows that are based in Cornwall like Doc Martin and Poldark